"Life never goes the way you think"

 Images he takes follow some simple rules: firstly, the camera does the work, not Photoshop.
 Secondly, minimal rules, not quite Lomography.

-I have been a professional photographer - Weddings, Children, Birthdays, Commercials, and Photoshoots for Products and so in.
-I HATED IT.
+Steve has been a professional photographer - Weddings, Children, Birthdays, Commercials, and Photoshoots for Products and so in.

 CibachromePhotography will take on projects media and video productions, book illustrations, personal portraits feel free to explore your requirements.